benbalter/benbalter.github.com/_posts/2020-12-04-over-engineered-home-network-for-privacy-and-security.md

 While most home networking setups generally do a decent job of protect you from threats from the outside trying to come in, they don't often do a great job of managing risks originating from within your own network.
 Specifically, I had a number of goals:

-* **Privacy** - Minimize websites, device manufacturers, and my internet provider's ability to track my activity or monetize my information across all my devices
+* **Privacy** - Minimize sites, device manufacturers, and my internet provider's ability to track my activity or monetize my information across all my devices
 * **Security** - Block access to malicious sites to minimize the risk of human error, better understand how devices on my network are (mis)behaving, detect compromised devices, and limit their blast radius
 * **Don't trust internet of things (IoT) devices** - Smart home devices have a notoriously poor track record when it comes to security (and privacy).
 Beyond manufacturers' lax security practices and general lack of hardening, updates are rare, and are often a manual process, earning minimal trust in my book.
 * **Ads** - Blocking intrusive, targeted, and malware-laden ads across devices.
 While you can install an extension on a desktop browser, such ad blockers are often resource intensive, easy for advertisers to restrict, and do little for mobile devices where I do most of my "fun" browsing, not to mention, cannot restrict IoT tracking.